dnnsmnstrr/zettelkasten/notes/gaming.md

 # Gaming

 My [Steam](https://steamcommunity.com/id/dnnsmnstrr) library is full of games, mainly because I buy a lot of [Humble Bundles](https://humblebundle.com/).
-I've made some of my duplicate keys available at https://dnnsmnstrr.github.io/humblekeys/.
-Feel free to redeem a key if there are some unused ones, but please leave some for others. 🙏
+I've made some of my duplicate keys [freely available](https://dnnsmnstrr.github.io/humblekeys/).
+Check it out and snag some games, if there are some unused keys, but please leave some for others. 🙏

 ## Favorites
 Some of my favorite games: